evlv1/pdsnd_github/README.md

 Bikeshare

 ### Description
 Bikeshare project calculates and displays statistics of bike share systems for Chicago, New York City, and Washington.
+User can filter the data by city, month and weekday.

 ### Files used
 bikeshare.py